Woodeaton: Furnishings and internal decoration

 In the 14th century a large image of Saint Christopher was painted on the north wall inside the nave.
 Restoration work in 2010 exposed remnants of an early 14th-century crucifixion scene above the rood beam over the chancel arch.
 Both the chancel and the nave have pews with 15th-century carved wooden bench ends.
 The wooden screen in the chancel arch and some of the nave seating was added late in the 15th or early in the 16th century.
 Reportedly there was a rood tympanum but this had been removed before 1846.
 In the 18th century the wooden pulpit, tester and reading desk were added, along with the wooden panelling and west gallery.
 Some timbers from the chancel screen tympanum seem to have been re-used in the 18th-century reading desk and pew floors.
 There is also one box pew at the front of the nave, presumably for the manorial family.

 Pioneer balloon flight

 James Sadler, the first English balloonist, landed near the village after his first ascent from Christ Church Meadow in Oxford on 4 October 1784.
 He had flown a distance of about 6 mi and reached a height of about 3600 ft.

 Amenities

 Woodeaton is a small village with no shop or public house.
 Woodeaton Wood is about 0.5 mi southeast of the village, on the southwest side of Drun's Hill.

-Demography

-The 2011 Census incorporated its figures into an output area accordingly used to enlarge the civil parish definition of Elsfield to the south due to the small population of Woodeaton.